Magic lantern: Walgensten, the Dane

 Thomas Rasmussen Walgensten (c.
 1627–1681), a mathematician from Gotland, studied at the university of Leiden in 1657–58.
-He possibly met Christiaan Huygens during this time (and/or on several other occasions) and may have learned about the magic lantern from him.
+He possibly met Christiaan Huygens during this time, and may have learned about the magic lantern from him.
 Correspondence between them is known from 1667.
-At least from 1664 until 1670, Walgensten demonstrated the magic lantern in Paris (1664), Lyon (1665), Rome (1665–1666), and Copenhagen (1670).
+From 1664 until 1670, Walgensten demonstrated the magic lantern in Paris (1664), Lyon (1665), Rome (1665–1666), and Copenhagen (1670).

 He "sold such lanterns to different Italian princes in such an amount that they now are almost everyday items in Rome", according to Athanasius Kircher in 1671.
 In 1670, Walgensten projected an image of Death at the court of King Frederick III of Denmark.
 This scared some courtiers, but the king dismissed their cowardice and requested to repeat the figure three times.
 The king died a few days later.

 After Walgensten died, his widow sold his lanterns to the Royal Danish Collection, but they have not been preserved.
 Walgensten is credited with coining the term Laterna Magica, assuming he communicated this name to Claude Dechales who, in 1674, published about seeing the machine of the "erudite Dane" in 1665 in Lyon.